27 Habits to Develop the Growth Mindset in Your Life

 6. Recognize the Basis of Your Fixed Mindset

 Fixed mindsets emerge from fear.
-Maybe you’re scared of failing, being judged by your peers, or looking dumb, but fear is what ultimately holds people back from reaching their potential.
-You have to embrace the fear to be able to change your mindset.
+Maybe you’re scared of failing, being judged by your peers, or looking dumb, but fear ultimately holds people back from reaching their potential.
+You have to embrace the fear to change your mindset.

-Welcome fear as being the emotion that it is.
+Welcome, fear as being the emotion that it is.
 Learn to stay present with this emotion and try to become comfortable in its presence.
-Eventually, your fear will not seem like it’s such a big deal, and it will stop dictating your actions.
+Eventually, your fear will not seem like a big deal, and it will stop dictating your actions.

 7. Embrace Your Imperfections

 And remember, imperfections are relatable.
-Embracing the imperfections that you have attracts other people because you become approachable.
-Keep in mind that there is always room for improvement, there is always room to learn.
+Embracing your imperfections attracts other people because you become approachable.
+Keep in mind that there is always room for improvement, for learning.

 8. Accept Challenges

 You will always face challenges.
-No matter if you’re simply trying to get to work on time or you’re learning an entire new language, challenges are a part of everyday life.
+Whether you’re simply trying to get to work on time or learning an entire new language, challenges are a part of everyday life.

 Rather than trying to avoid challenges because you’re scared of failing, embrace them and show yourself you can succeed.
-If you succeed, you’ve proven to yourself that you can do that skill.
+If you succeed, you’ve proven that you can do that skill.

 In one of Carol Dweck’s studies, she asked a group of people with various mindsets a sequence of complex questions.
 The subjects’ brain activity was studied as they were told if their answers were right or wrong.